 Having served over 30 years in the Ohio National Guard, I understand the need for Congress to maintain a strong national defense and to ensure we give the men and women in our military the tools they need to succeed in their missions, both at home and abroad.

 TRICARE FOR KIDS: It is important that Congress help ensure members of our military, veterans, and their families receive the health care they need.
 In the 112th Congress I introduced the TRICARE for Kids Act with Representative Bobby Schilling (R-IL) and Representative Susan Davis (D-CA).
 This legislation works to assist the Department of Defense in its efforts to develop and encourage health care practices designed to address the specific health care needs of military children.
 This legislation was rolled into the National Defense Authorization Act and signed into law by President Obama.

-SYRIA: I am disgusted by the actions of the Syrian government under President Bashar al-Assad, and condemn the atrocities his regime has committed upon the Syrian people in a conflict that has now claimed over 400,000 lives.
-For this reason, I support the recent air strikes on the Syrian military base so that all world leaders know that the use of chemical weapons will not be tolerated by the United States.
+SYRIA: I am disgusted by the actions of the Syrian government under President Bashar al-Assad and condemn the atrocities his regime has committed upon the Syrian people in a conflict that has now claimed over 400,000 lives.
+For this reason, I supported the April 2017 air strikes on Syrian military equities so that all world leaders know that the use of chemical weapons on civilians will not be tolerated by the United States.
 I also supported the air strikes conducted in conjunction with our allies on April 13, 2018.
 I have also backed legislative efforts to ensure aid workers have access to injured civilians and safe hospitals.

 As your Congressman, my top priority is ensuring the safety of Americans.
 I will continue working to address all of these issues to ensure our strong national defense.

 VIDEO: CLICK HERE for a video in the #AskSteve series where Stivers answered a question about keeping Americans safe in light of recent terrorist attacks.